asimpletune/craigslist-roommate-ad/ad.md

 ## What's next?

-We're going to have an open house this Saturday July 25th, 2015.
+We're going to have an open house when it gets closer to the deadline.
 It would be cool if you could write us an email telling us whatever you think is important so we have a chance to read up on you before you come, but you can also just come.

 ## FAQ
 Do you allow couples:
-- Probably not, but maybe... best to try any way but don't get your hopes up.
+- Maybe... best to try any way but don't get your hopes up.

 Can I bring my pet:
-- Also, probably not, sorry, however also maybe... maybe bring your pet to the open house.
+- Probably not, sorry, however also maybe... maybe bring your pet to the open house.